PIYUSH-BHAVSAR/agrosarthi_openrl/README.md

 All randomness is seeded.
 Same seed produces identical episodes.
 Fully reproducible for evaluation.

 **Delayed consequences**
-Over-fertilization does not penalise immediately — it sets a flag that spikes disease probability on the next step.
+fertilization does not penalise immediately — it sets a flag that spikes disease probability on the next step.
 Nutrient collapse is irreversible once triggered.
 Skipping high-importance tasks compounds into terminal reward deductions.

 **Collapse conditions**
 Three irreversible failure states terminate episodes early with strong negative reward: severe disease (8 untreated steps), nutrient collapse at late stages, and no crop selected by stage 2.

 **Event-driven dynamics**
-At each step, a 15% probability triggers a climate shock — either a drought (reduces moisture, degrades yield multiplier if critical) or a disease outbreak (spikes disease risk, forces `disease_active=1` if risk exceeds 0.8).
+ggers a climate shock — either a drought (reduces moisture, degrades yield multiplier if critical) or a disease outbreak (spikes disease risk, forces `disease_active=1` if risk exceeds 0.8).
 Events are seeded and deterministic.

 **Strong reward discrimination**
 The reward function is calibrated so that a random policy cannot accidentally score well.
 Non-linear thresholds, escalating penalties, and irreversible collapse conditions ensure that only deliberate, sequential decision-making produces high scores.